ollieistic/cybertools/File Hash Checker/README.md

 ### Other Distros

 The guide for Arch Linux works for most distros that use different package managers such as Ubuntu or Fedora.
-You only need to replace `pacman -S` with `apt install` or `dnf install` depending on your distrobution.
+You only need to replace `pacman -S` with `apt install` or `dnf install` depending on your distribution.

 Some packages may be named differently, if this is the case, please look it up.